PXL-IT/VMwareClusterInfo/FAQ.md

 ## Q5: Can we have a real public IP address?
 **A5:** Yes, **but...** This will be evaluated from case to case.
 We need to know **why** and **which services and ports**.
 Only if the team can provide us with convincing evidence the serverices will be secure, an public IP will be granted.

+## Q6: How can we communicate with Tim?
+**A6:** I'll be as much as possible available on *Skype for Business* during the IT-Project hours.
+Login with your `student-number-mail-address` and search for my full name.

+### Before the winter break:
+IRL @ iSpace: Each afternoon of the IT Project.
+From around or a little bit after 14h00 until the end.

+On Thursday the 20th and Friday the 21th of December, I won't be present at iSpace due to the opening of DronePort (the  manned and unmanned aviation campus and incubator).

+### After the winter break:
+At this moment it's still a little bit unclear when I'll be at iSpace and when at DronePort.
+So, it's still: **TBA**.